sebastiano123-c/DroneIno/README.md

 Now on developing, the ESP32-CAM promises to be the best solution for the telemetry.
 <!-- Without it, it is only possible to set PID parameters. -->
 With the ESP32-CAM, the flying experience will be much more interactive.
+See the complete [esp32-cam-telemetry](https://github.com/sebastiano123-c/Esp32-cam-telemetry) repo for more information.

 Features:
 - on flight camera streaming;